 151. Requests for non-personal information made in accordance with the Freedom of Information Act (FOIA) must be addressed to the Academic Registrar (foi@uos.ac.uk).
 152. The University will disclose certain information, including details of attendance and academic progress, to the employer of an apprentice in accordance with the Apprenticeship Agreement and Commitment Statement, or to the sponsor(s) of a student where such disclosure is a specific condition of the sponsorship.

-153. The University will disclose information, upon verification of identity, to a representative who has been named by a student in writing to act on their behalf.
+The University will disclose information, upon verification of identity, to a representative 153.
+General Regulations 2021/22 Version: 1.0 (August 2021) Page 32 of 44 who has been named by a student in writing to act on their behalf.

-154. The University will disclose information, including details of an award gained at the University and dates of study, to a potential employer or employment agency submitting an education verification request upon signed authorisation by the student.
+The University will disclose information, including details of an award gained at the 154.
+University and dates of study, to a potential employer or employment agency submitting an education verification request upon signed authorisation by the student.

-155. All enrolled students will be registered for an account with Gradintelligence for the purposes of providing the Higher Education Achievement Report (HEAR), a record of achievement (for courses not eligible for a HEAR) and student status confirmation letters.
+155. All enrolled students will be registered for an account with Gradintelligence for the purposes of providing the Higher Education Achievement Report (HEAR), a record of achievement (for courses not eligible for a HEAR) and student status certification letters.
 Students will be sent an email requesting activation of their Gradintelligence account in order to access and securely share the relevant documentation.
 It is the responsibility of the student to ensure that they activate their account.
 These documents will not be provided in paper format, and only documents shared and viewed via Gradintelligence will be considered valid and verified.

-Complaints Procedure

-156. If a student has a complaint about the University, they should use the Student Complaints Procedure which is intended to help resolve any complaints by students or applicants as promptly, fairly and amicably as possible.
+Complaints Procedure If a student has a complaint about the University, they should use the Student Complaints Procedure which is intended to help resolve any complaints by students or applicants as promptly, fairly and amicably as possible.
 A copy of the policy and form can be found on the University website (www.uos.ac.uk).

-157. If, having followed the Student Complaints Procedure, the student remains dissatisfied; they may have the right to make a complaint to the Office of the Independent Adjudicator for Higher Education (OIA).
+If, having followed the Student Complaints Procedure, the student remains dissatisfied; 157. they may have the right to make a complaint to the Office of the Independent Adjudicator for Higher Education (OIA).
 Complaints made by applicants are not eligible for review by the OIA.

-SECTION 4 - APPENDICES

-Appendix 1: Legislation and Guidance

-These regulations have been informed by:
+General Regulations 2021/22 Version: 1.0 (August 2021) Page 33 of 44 SECTION 4 - APPENDICES Appendix 1: Legislation and Guidance These regulations have been informed by: